hpwit/SID6581/README.md

 or
 SIDKeyBoardPlayer::playNoteHz(int voice,int frequencyHz,int duration)
 or
-SIDKeyBoardPlayer::playNoteVelocity(int voice,uint16_t note,int velocity,int duration)  //if you have an instrument that uses this value
+SIDKeyBoardPlayer::playNoteVelocity(int voice,uint16_t note,int velocity,int duration)  //if you have an instrument that uses the velocity

 NB: the duration is in milliseconds